shabados/database/README.md

 Obviously, YMMV depending on specs, but this does show that it's probably ok to return between 0-200 results in a reasonable amount of time.

+To run your own benchmarks, `docker-compose up benchmark` or `npm run benchmark`

 ## Schema